 When they mark your work, your tutors use a set of assessment criteria against which each project is assessed.
-Any specific criteria that you might need prior to attempting the assessment are usually stated with the assessment brief and are directly related to the learning outcomes for the module, which are listed in each Module handbook.
-Be aware though that the marking criteria documentation is there for academic staff to mark your work and not available to students.
+Assessment criteria are usually stated with the assessment brief and are directly related to the learning outcomes for the module, which are listed in each Module handbook.